Welcome

 Essential sections for a breach of contract claim include:

-• Remedy: The relief claimed.
+• Remedy: The relief claimed, including interest and any ancillary orders.

 Defence